Endless Love (2014 American film)

 Endless Love is a 2014 American romantic drama film directed by Shana Feste and co-written by Feste with Joshua Safran.
-A second adaptation of Scott Spencer's novel (following the 1981 movie starring Brooke Shields), the film stars Alex Pettyfer, Gabriella Wilde, Bruce Greenwood, Joely Richardson, and Robert Patrick.
+A second adaptation of Scott Spencer's novel (following the 1981 movie starring Brooke Shields), the film stars Alex Pettyfer, Gabriella Wilde, Bruce Greenwood, Joely Richardson and Robert Patrick.

-The film was released on February 14, 2014, by Universal Pictures in the US and UK, and on February 13, 2014, in Australia.
+The film was released on February 14, 2014, by Universal Pictures in the United States and United Kingdom.

 Plot

 17-year-old Jade Butterfield graduates from high school with an impressive college scholarship but few friends, focusing on her studies rather than a social life.
 David, another senior, has had a crush on her for years but never acted on it.

-Jade asks her parents, Hugh and Anne, for a graduation party as her gift, which is very unlike her.
-She invites the entire class, including David.
-At first, the party consists of only Mr. and Mrs. Butterfield's friends.
-However, David comes and gets everyone to go to Jade's by sabotaging another.

-The night is full of music, laughter and dancing.
-Jade and David are caught kissing in a closet during a power outage when Jade's father, Hugh, toasts Jade.
-They exit the closet together, seen by all.
-Hugh disapproves of David, feeling he will adversely affect his daughter's medical-school internship.
+Jade asks her parents, Hugh and Anne, for a graduation party as her gift, inviting her entire class.
+At first, it consists only of her parents' friends, but David gets everyone to go to Jade's party by sabotaging his ex-girlfriend Jenny's party.
+Jade and David are caught nearly kissing; Hugh disapproves of David, feeling he will adversely affect his daughter's medical-school internship.

-David tries to please Hugh by fixing a car which belonged to Jade's late brother Chris; ironically, Hugh is the only one not delighted by this gesture.
-Late that night, Jade sneaks David into the study where - at her urging - they make love.
-They strive to make the most of the ten days she has left at home.
-Ultimately, Jade opts to decline the internship to spend the summer with David, infuriating Hugh.
-She later invites David to accompany the family to their lake house; he is welcomed warmly by everybody but Hugh, who his wife Anne begs to give him a chance.
-She points out that Jade seems truly happy for the first time in ages.
+David makes a failed attempt to please Hugh by fixing a car which belonged to Jade's late brother Chris.
+Late that night, Jade and David make love.
+Jade declines her internship to spend the summer with David, and Hugh decides to take the family away to their lake house.
+Jade is upset, knowing Hugh's motive is to distance her from David, so she brings David to the lake house.
+Hugh's wife Anne asks him to give David a chance.

-One night, David sees Hugh cheating on Anne with another woman; and Hugh intimidates him into keeping quiet about it.
-David and Jade, along with Jade's brother Keith and his girlfriend Sabine, sneak into a local zoo after-hours for a night of fun.
-Jenny, David's jealous ex, calls the police; when they arrive, David sacrifices himself so the others can escape.
-Hugh bails David out, on the condition he ends it with Jade and she takes the internship as planned.
+One night, David catches Hugh cheating on Anne; the following morning, Hugh intimidates David into keeping quiet about it.
+David and Jade, along with their friend Mace, Jenny, Jade's brother Keith, and Keith's girlfriend Sabine, sneak into a zoo after-hours.
+Jealous of David and Jade, Jenny calls the police; when they arrive, David stays behind so the others can escape.
+Hugh bails David out of jail on the condition he ends it with Jade.